 In Daniel 9:26 we learned that the “people of the ruler that is to come.

 - shall destroy the city (70 AD; in Luke 21:24 and Revelation 11:2, ‘the city’ that Daniel mentions is equated to the New Jerusalem, with the same meaning as ‘the sanctuary’)

 - and the sanctuary (193 AD, the abomination of desolation, Revelation 12:14)

 - and the end of it shall be with a flood” (to 313 AD, the Great Persecution, Revelation 12:15)

 - And till the end of the war desolations are determined.”
 (Revelation 12:17, we are now about to describe that war.)

-And the dragon stood on the sand of the seashore – the dragon, Satan, who was cast down in Rev 12:13, waits on the seashore for the beast to appear.
+The dragon, Satan, who was cast down in Rev 12:13, waits on the seashore for the beast to appear.
 The beast who is about to appear, will keep men away from the relationship God desires, resulting in man’s eternal destruction.

 a beast – the beast in Revelation 13:1-2, and 17:3, are exactly the same.
 In Revelation 17:3, we are given the colour of this beast as “scarlet.”

 This is really the same beast of seven heads and ten horns we met in Revelation 12:3.
 The difference will be explained in verses 3 and 14.